rwev/coyote.life/content/articles/published/reference--packing--waist-pack-bandicoot.md

 In inner facing belt compartment, I keep a level 0 IFAK (a reduced, lean version of the [level 1](/level-1-first-aid-kit.html)).
 This is kept isolated for quick and deliberate accessibility in the face of emergency: there is no interference with other components to fumble with.

-Edits:
+## Modifications

+Like any system in service, the waist pack undergoes continuous trial and error and iterative revision.

+The following edits have been made since the original posting:

-- replaced the sharp, delicate, limited use havalon piranta with the full-sized gerber 600 for improved utility and versatility choice
+- replaced the sharp, delicate, limited use havalon piranta with the full-sized gerber 600 (improved utility and versatility)
+- deleted the titanium sewing scissors in favor of the built-in scissors of leatherman micra (removed non-critical redundancy)